cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 ---

-## Big Data and Machine Learning on Google Cloud
+## Big Data and Machine Learning on GCP

 ![Screenshot 2023-09-24 at 23.37.53](/assets/img/post/Screenshot%202023-09-24%20at%2023.37.53.png)